snadim02/snadim02.github.io/_posts/2021-11-10-phone-wallet-keys.md

 * **Solution Part 2:** I installed this [acrylic remote control storage box](https://www.amazon.com/gp/product/B08XB5GZMD/ref=ppx_yo_dt_b_search_asin_title?th=1) in our dining room as his wallet's home.
 It's conveniently located (whether he's coming or going), *and* we can always see whether the wallet is in its spot. :mag:
-  Took <1 week for his wallet to be habitually returned there, and we no longer spend any time searching for it on our way out the door! :detective: :raised_hands:
+  Took <1 week to form a habit of returning his wallet there, and we no longer spend any time searching for it on our way out the door! :detective: :raised_hands:

 PIC HERE